flatpickr/flatpickr.github.io/content/events.md

 ### `onYearChange`

-onMonthChange gets triggered when the year is changed, either by the user or programmatically.
+onYearChange gets triggered when the year is changed, either by the user or programmatically.

 ```javascript